Canon G3 X vs Panasonic LX100

-The Canon PowerShot G3 X and the Panasonic Lumix DMC-LX100 are two digital cameras that were announced, respectively, in June 2015 and September 2014.
-Both the G3X and the LX100 are fixed lens compact cameras that are based on an one-inch (G3X) and a Four Thirds sensor.
-The Canon has a resolution of 20 megapixel, whereas the Panasonic provides 12.7 MP.
+The Canon PowerShot G3 X and the Panasonic Lumix DMC-LX100 are two digital cameras that were revealed to the public, respectively, in June 2015 and September 2014.
+Both the G3X and the LX100 are fixed lens compact cameras that are based on an one-inch (G3X) and a Four Thirds (LX100) sensor.
+The Canon has a resolution of 20 megapixels, whereas the Panasonic provides 12.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is notably smaller (20 percent) than the Canon G3 X. Moreover, the LX100 is substantially lighter (46 percent) than the G3X.
 It is worth mentioning in this context that the G3X is splash and dust resistant, while the LX100 does not feature any corresponding weather-sealing.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |1.||Canon G3 X||123 mm||77 mm||105 mm||733 g||300||Y||Jun 2015||999||ebay.com|